The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 And, finally; the last skill you learn as of patch 5.58, Temperance.\
 \
 This spell acts as your healing steroid and only true mitigation tool.
-It increases all your GCD healing by 20% and reduces all damage taken by nearby party members within 30 yalms by 10% for 20 seconds. \
+It increases all your GCD healing (Regen, Cure I, II, & III, Medica I & II, and Afflatus spells) by 20% and reduces all damage taken by nearby party members within 30 yalms by 10% for 20 seconds. \
 \
 It also gives you very pretty wings.